Sign In Register

 Is Hills a Good Place to Live?

-Based on current data, Hills receives an overall livability score of 3.8 out of 5.0, earning a grade of B+.
-Key strengths include affordable housing, a low poverty rate.
+Based on current data, Hills receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine, a low poverty rate.
 Hills offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs